-The fiscal impact of this proposal represents the change in projected contributions.
-To estimate the fiscal impact of this proposal, we compared projected pension contributions under current law to the projected contributions we expect under this proposal.
+The fiscal impact of this bill represents the change in projected contributions.
+To estimate the fiscal impact of this bill, we compared projected pension contributions under current law to the projected contributions we expect under this bill.
 The projected pension contributions reflect contributions from the current members as well as future hires.
 For more detail, please see Appendix B.